 I use a stovetop pressure cooker - do I need an Instant Pot?
 Likely, no. The stovetop pressure cookers cook at a higher level of heat than electric pressure cookers.
 What you get from the electric version is less need to watch over the process.
 An electric pressure will turn off on its own.
 Versus a stovetop that needs to be watched so you can turn the stove off.
 If you are already comfortable with the stovetop pressure cooker, stick with it.
 You are likely cooking your dishes faster (by about 10 to 15 minutes) than its electric counterpart.

 SAUTE BUTTON The SAUTE button is a very handy tool on the bottom left of your panel of buttons on the IP.
 It allows you to cook your onions, garlic, meat, spices, and other ingredients ahead of pressure cooking them.
 This is a fantastic feature because you can do it all in one pot ahead of programming your pressure cooker.
 This function is always done WITHOUT the lid and when you press the button, 30 minutes will appear on your panel.
 This time is just a safeguard to ensure that you never saute more than that amount of time.
 Then, the panel will read ON.
 There are three heat levels available and changeable by pressing the same SAUTE button.
-There is LESS (221°F/105°C) for light browning; NORMAL (320°F/160°C for regular browning), and MORE (338°F/170°C for darker browning) - the equivalent of low, medium, and high on an electric range.
+There is LESS (221°F/105°C) for simmering or reducing a sauce or light browning; NORMAL (320°F/160°C for regular browning), and MORE (338°F/170°C for darker browning or a quick sear) - the equivalent of low, medium, and high on an electric range.
 Keep in mind that these settings do not refer to pressure cooking and only for the SAUTE function.
 For an Indian tarka, or tempering, you want to program the panel to MORE for maximum heat unless you are making a dish that requires minimal water (like Aloo Gobi and Palak Paneer).
 In this case, you may want to opt for NORMAL so that the spices cook, but they don't stick to the bottom and result in a BURN warning later.
 Typically, you'll want to PRESS the SAUTE button to the desired heat level and then let it warm up.
 Once the panel indicates HOT, your pot is at the desired heat level and you can add your ingredients.
 The HOT button indicates the pot is ready - it does not mean that your pot is overheated.